 But keep in mind several other key priorities, such as whether you’ll get a good education, sustain and grow in your faith, cultivate your talents, discern your calling from God, and discover or confirm your vocation in life—whether it’s marriage, the priesthood, religious life, or the single life.

-Faithful Catholic colleges — like those advertising in this online supplement and others recommended at The Newman Guide online — can help you do all this and more.
+Faithful Catholic colleges — like those recommended at The Newman Guide online — can help you do all this and more.

 Finding the right college for you boils down to a few things: